There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 For those seeking closure from a person with Narcissistic Personality Disorder.

 Forget it.
 They won’t give it to you.
-The narcissist will either be too mean to provide you with anything that could help you, OR they don’t care about you and don’t care about doing anything for anyone else unless there’s a reward in it for them, AND they’ll only blame you for everything it.
+The narcissist will either be too mean to provide you with anything that could help you, OR they don’t care about you and don’t care about doing anything for anyone else unless there’s a reward in it for them, AND they’ll only blame you for everything in it.

 Narcissists live in a misguided world where they are superior beings.
 They never do anything wrong, and everything is always someone else’s fault.
 You have to find closure within yourself.